LLNL/lbann/docs/building_lbann.rst

                 ...

 2. Build LBANN locally from source and build Hydrogen and Aluminum using the superbuild.
-See
-    `here <BuildingLBANNWithCMake.md#building-an-entire-ecosystem-with-the-superbuild>`_
-    for a list and descriptions of all CMake flags known to LBANN's "Superbuild" build system.
+See :ref:`here <building-with-the-superbuild>` for a list and descriptions of all CMake flags known to LBANN's "Superbuild" build system.
 A representative CMake command line that expects :bash:`LBANN_HOME`, :bash:`LBANN_BUILD_DIR`,